Cells, Chromosomes, and DNA

 A 2016 study that used vitamin C for the treatment of the cellular model of Werner Syndrome, which is a disorder that causes premature aging, found that the cells treated with vitamin C had longer telomeres and received other benefits.3

 Vitamin E, which consists of four tocopherols and four tocotrienols, has been found to slow telomere shortening.
 The most well known and most studied form of vitamin E, alpha-tocopherol, has been shown to dramatically slow the age-related shortening of telomeres by increasing telomerase.
 Similar results have been obtained in cells treated with gamma-tocotrienol.

-Fish Oil has been found in clinical studies to increase telomere length.
+Omega 3 has been found in clinical studies to increase telomere length.
 The results showed that the increase in telomere length was a result of reducing the plasma levels of omega 6 fats while increasing healthy omega 3.
 The researchers opined that this increase in telomere length was due to the reduction of inflammatory cytokines and oxidative stress related to higher omega 3 levels.7

 Carotenoids such as lutein and zeaxanthin seem to play a role in telomere health because studies have found that older people who have higher levels of lutein and zeaxanthin have longer telomeres than those with lower levels.
 The carotenoids alpha-carotene, beta-carotene, and beta-cryptoxanthin have also been associated with longer telomeres.4

 We are happy to offer a one-of-a-kind supplement that contains cycloastragenol and all the nutrients listed above and more.
 To learn more please click on the banner below.